GLOBAL MARKETS-Shares, dollar slip day before Bernanke testimony

 "Bernanke will be a dove in his testimony and it will continue to surprise me that it is actually not fully priced in," said Sebastien Galy, foreign exchange strategist at Societe Generale in New York.

-U.S. Treasuries traded near break-even before Bernanke's testimony.
+U.S. Treasuries prices were flat before Bernanke's testimony.
 He is expected to stress the Fed will hold rates low for a long time.

 Benchmark 10-year Treasuries yields have fallen from two-year highs of 2.76 percent on July 8 as officials have tried to soothe concerns over the pace at which the Fed will begin to phase out its unprecedented quantitative easing stimulus measures.